Bevingta/fMRI-to-images/README.md

 - I gradually solved the problems arising from following the instructions provided by the authors of "Brain-diffuser".
 First, the large amount of data made running the "Brain-diffuser" code unfeasible, as it was creating arrays that were too big to be stored in the RAM.
 This was solved by downsampling the data about images, keeping all the images but fewer pixels.
   Then, in order to extract the features in the way suggested by the authors and upload the corresponding files in the shared Google Drive, I found it was necessary to install pytorch with CUDA support.
+- I wrote the "Description" and "References" sections of the ReadMe;

 **Drew**
 - Proposal writeup